JeffersGlass/pyscript-recipes/docs/js-integration/import-py.md

             window.pyInterpreter = wrap.interpreter
         })
     </script>

     <script type="py">
         my_string = "Hello, world!"
     </script>
     ```

-    Once stored, we can access Python objects by name by using (in this case) `pyInterpreter.globals.get()`:
+    Once stored, we can access Python objects by name by using (in this case) `pyInterpreter.globals.get(name)`:

     ```html